-Iftikhar Dadi’s research examines art as a global and networked practice from the late nineteenth century to the present, informed by theorizations of modernity, contemporaneity, and postcoloniality.
-It brings these methodological insights to the study of the modern and contemporary art of South Asia, the Middle East, and their diasporas.
-A second research interest examines media, crafts, and popular culture with reference to ongoing socio-aesthetic transformations in the region, seeking to understand how emergent urban publics forge new avenues of civic participation.
+Iftikhar Dadi’s research examines art as a global and networked practice from the late nineteenth century to the present.
+He engages with theorizations of modernity, contemporaneity, and postcoloniality to analyze the modern and contemporary art of Asia, the Middle East, and their diasporas.
+Another research interest is his study of media, crafts, and popular culture with reference to ongoing socio-aesthetic transformations in South Asia, seeking to understand how emergent urban publics forge new avenues of civic participation.
 Dadi’s curatorial projects and his work as a practicing artist have further served to enrich his academic scholarship.

 Recent Courses Taught